bazzscript/bazzscript/README.md

 ### Recruiters & hiring managers

-> Most of my highest-impact work lives in **private repositories** — production fintech, logistics, AI, and mobile platforms.
+> Most of my highest-impact work lives in **private repositories** — production platforms, fintech, logistics, AI pipelines, and global serverless backends.
 > This page is the quick scan.
 The full story is on my portfolio.

 <p align="center">